openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Caffe.md

 2. [Convert a Caffe\* Model](#Convert_From_Caffe) to produce an optimized [Intermediate Representation (IR)](../../IR_and_opsets.md) of the model based on the trained network topology, weights, and biases values
 3. Test the model in the Intermediate Representation format using the [OpenVINO™ Runtime](../../../OV_Runtime_UG/openvino_intro.md) in the target environment via provided [OpenVINO samples](../../../OV_Runtime_UG/Samples_Overview.md)
 4. [Integrate](../../../OV_Runtime_UG/Samples_Overview.md) the [OpenVINO™ Runtime](../../../OV_Runtime_UG/openvino_intro.md) in your application to deploy the model in the target environment

-## Supported Topologies

-* **Classification models:**
-	* AlexNet
-	* VGG-16, VGG-19
-	* SqueezeNet v1.0, SqueezeNet v1.1
-	* ResNet-50, ResNet-101, Res-Net-152
-	* Inception v1, Inception v2, Inception v3, Inception v4
-	* CaffeNet
-	* MobileNet
-	* Squeeze-and-Excitation Networks: SE-BN-Inception, SE-Resnet-101, SE-ResNet-152, SE-ResNet-50, SE-ResNeXt-101, SE-ResNeXt-50
-	* ShuffleNet v2

-* **Object detection models:**
-	* SSD300-VGG16, SSD500-VGG16
-	* Faster-RCNN
-	* RefineDet (MYRIAD plugin only)

-* **Face detection models:**
-	* VGG Face
-    * SSH: Single Stage Headless Face Detector

-* **Semantic segmentation models:**
-	* FCN8

-> **NOTE**: It is necessary to specify mean and scale values for most of the Caffe\* models to convert them with the Model Optimizer.
-The exact values should be determined separately for each model.
-For example, for Caffe\* models trained on ImageNet, the mean values usually are `123.68`, `116.779`, `103.939` for blue, green and red channels respectively.
-The scale value is usually `127.5`.
-Refer to the General Conversion Parameters section in [Converting a Model to Intermediate Representation (IR)](Converting_Model.md) for the information on how to specify mean and scale values.

 ## Convert a Caffe* Model <a name="Convert_From_Caffe"></a>